-In the 1990s Quorum expanded its repertoire to include pieces by renaissance composers from Spain and the new world such as Guerrero, Lobo and Padilla, and rarely sung music by English renaissance composers.
-In the 2000s Quorum has begun to explore music by contemporary composers including Arvo Part, Vytautas Miskinis and James Macmillan.
+In the 1990s Quorum expanded its repertoire to include pieces by renaissance composers from Spain and the new world such as Guerrero, Lobo and Padilla, and rarely sung music by English Renaissance composers.
+In the 2000s Quorum has begun to explore music by contemporary composers including Arvo Part, Vytautas Miskinis, James Macmillan, Gabriel Jackson and Philip Stopford.

 When Quorum celebrated its 20th anniversary in 2004 it had begun to sing annually at Cathedrals as a visiting choir, after a gap of nearly 8 years after its first cathedral visit to Southwark Cathedral in 1993.
-Quorum has sung at Worcester, Gloucester, Hereford, Ely, Norwich, St Edmundsbury, St Albans, Christ Church Oxford, Lincoln, Lichfield, Peterborough, Chichester, Salisbury and Westminster Abbey.
-The choir has received many compliments about its singing, flexibility and professionalism.
+Quorum has sung at Worcester, Gloucester, Hereford, Ely, Norwich, St Edmundsbury, St Albans, Christ Church Oxford, Lincoln, Lichfield, Peterborough, Chichester, Salisbury, Southwell Minster, Bath Abbey, Leicester, Coventry, Bristol, York Minster, Rochester and Westminster Abbey.
+The choir has received many compliments about its excellent singing, flexibility and professionalism.